mem-memov/novikov.blog/cln1wcf60000308jw3hbte9kx.md

 ---

 I've loaded the phrase "Alice in Wonderland" into Binet library.
 And look what it gave back!
-Isn't it similar to neural network?
+Isn't it similar to a neural network?

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1695827930394/3f6d9562-cbb7-44e3-b0dd-278024ecbb78.png align="center")